iOS 16.4 brings Voice Isolation for cellular calls, here's how to enable it

 Here’s how to enable Voice Isolation in iOS

-The news was confirmed by Apple itself with the official notes of the iOS 16.4 RC, which was released to developers and beta testers on Tuesday.
+The news was confirmed by Apple itself with the official notes of the iOS 16.4, which was released to the public on Monday.
 As explained by the company, Voice Isolation “prioritizes your voice and blocks out ambient noise around you” during calls.
 Until now, this mode was primarily only available for FaceTime calls.

 If you already have iOS 16.4 installed on your iPhone, here’s how to enable Voice Isolation for cellular calls: